Indian Institutes of Management: History

 Two more IIMs, the fifth and sixth, were established at Kozhikode and Indore in 1996.
 IIM Shillong was the seventh IIM to be established, following a 2005 decision by the Government of India; its foundation stone was laid on 1 December 2007; and its first academic session was 2008–09.
 Since 2007, fourteen new IIMs have been set up, bringing the total number of IIMs to 20, IIM-Jammu being the latest one, starting in 2016.
+In 2023, prestigious National Institute of Industrial Engineering (NITIE), Mumbai, was converted into an IIM, making for a total of 21 IIMs.
+In 2025, the twenty second IIM was established in Guwahati.

 The Union Cabinet, on 24 January 2017, approved the bill that became the Indian Institutes of Management Act, 2017, which declares IIMs as Institutes of National Importance and enables them to grant degrees and to further make other important changes to the institute.
 The IIM bill was passed by the Lok Sabha on 28 July 2017 and by the Rajya Sabha on 19 December 2017.
 After receiving presidential assent, the IIM bill became an Act on 31 December 2017.

+In the 2023 Union Budget grants to the IIMs were cut in half.
+Heads of IIMs and B-schools said this would effect the newer IIMs disproportionately.